Back to Living Real Change

 SLPs can work in a variety of settings, from schools to hospitals to outpatient clinics.
 While speech therapy can continue for months after a patient has been treated for his or her condition, it often begins while the patient is in the hospital.
 The therapy administered depends on a patient’s diagnosis and level of care.

 For example, an inpatient with a brain injury may be treated for swallowing issues, while an outpatient recovering from stroke may work on word-finding exercises.
-“Difficulty speaking can mean a lot of different things, whether it’s slurred speech, the quality of sound coming out or language issues,” says Aleshire.
+“Difficulty speaking can mean a lot of different things, whether it’s slurred speech, the quality of sound coming out or language issues,” Aleshire says.
 “Therapy is tailored toward an individual’s needs.”

 Inpatient speech therapy